 In this chapter, Jesus teaches us not to judge / condemn another person—no judgmentalism.
 He encourages kingdom citizens to ask, seek and knock.
 He teaches the Golden Rule.
 He tells his listeners to travel the restrictive path and enter through the narrow gate.
 He says to be fruit inspectors, because false prophets are coming.
 He announces that some will claim him to be Lord and do charismatic gifts, but he will tell them to depart from him, for he never knew them.
 He talks about two houses, one built on a strong foundation, and another built on sand.

 As I said in chapter 5, when I use the phrase “kingdom citizen” or “kingdom subject” (and so on), I’m not talking about some future millennium, but about us right now.
-The Sermon on the Mount is our teaching now, for us now; it is about the kingdom Jesus inaugurates now and, yes, also about the final, fully manifested, future kingdom.
+The Sermon on the Mount is our teaching now, for us now; it is also about the final, fully manifested, future kingdom.

 As I write in the introduction to every chapter:

 This translation and commentary is offered for free, gratis, across the worldwide web to Christians in oppressive (persecuting) or developing countries, who cannot afford printed commentaries or Study Bibles, though everyone can use the commentary and entire website, of course.